-Providing Support After A Loved One’s Death
+Helping You With Probate And Estate Administration After A Loved One’s Death

-At Marks Elder Law, our Pittsburgh probate and estate administration lawyers can act on your behalf to administer or help administer the estate.
-With more than 40 years of experience, we have significant knowledge of estate law and can properly handle your loved one’s affairs, with skill and empathy.
+Our Pittsburgh probate and estate administration lawyers and experienced professional staff can act on your behalf to administer or help administer the estate.
+With more than 40 years of experience, we have significant knowledge of estate and inheritance law and can properly handle your loved one’s affairs, with skill, empathy and kindness.

 • Secure the appointment of the executor or administrator

-• Gather inventory assets
+• Gather and inventory assets

 • Sell what needs to be sold